Bank of South Texas

 Mcallen, Texas · FDIC Cert #26727

-Bank of South Texas is an FDIC-insured bank (Certificate #26727) with $165M in total assets and $136M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Mcallen, Texas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.95%.
-BankHealthData assigns a composite Health Grade of C (56/100).
+This is the FDIC profile for Bank of South Texas, an FDIC-insured bank (Certificate #26727) with $165M in total assets and $136M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Mcallen, Texas, the bank maintains a Tier 1 capital ratio of 14.47% (Well-Capitalized) and a nonperforming loan ratio of 0.95%.
+BankHealthData assigns a composite Health Grade of A (90/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of South Texas (FDIC cert 26727) is a community bank — $165M in total assets, $136M in deposits, serving the Mcallen, Texas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 14.47% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 0.95% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is comfortable: 27.3% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Profitability is strong: return on assets of 1.89% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is declining materially over the most recent quarters.
-Declining trends warrant attention — banks in this pattern often face follow-on regulatory engagement and elevated supervisory scrutiny.
-Bank of South Texas carries a composite BankHealth grade of C (56/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly positive across the recent-quarters window.
+The directional signal is favorable but not dramatic.
+Bank of South Texas carries a composite BankHealth grade of A (90/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.